-For various reason, many of us are not able to be on the road as much as full time landscape photographers.
+For various reasons, many of us are not able to be on the road as much as full-time landscape photographers.
 I have landscape photographer friends who lead workshops.
 With that being the bulk of their business, they are traveling sometimes 50-75% of the year.
 For the longest time, I focused on traveling to photograph grand landscapes.
 I wanted to travel, experience, eat, and soak up all the different cultures and locations.
 However, between Covid-19 and family obligations, my trips are much more selective and focused these days.
-This additional time at home as afforded me a lot more downtime to focus on my immediate surroundings and backyard photography.
+This additional time at home has afforded me a lot more downtime to focus on my immediate surroundings and backyard photography.

 1. Bring the Tripod for Backyard Photography

 To start, I spent a few days simply playing with my camera.
 I wasn’t planning on really using any of the photos professionally.
-Low and behold, the minute I saw a few images in Lightroom, I knew I would have to go back and reshoot them with a tripod.
+Lo and behold, the minute I saw a few images in Lightroom, I knew I would have to go back and reshoot them with a tripod.
 That desire for a crisp, razor-sharp focus in the focal area of the image is ingrained in landscape photographers.
-Most likely, shooting hand-held won’t suffice.
+For some scenes, shooting hand-held simply will not suffice.
 Moreover, recreating that same scenario with similar light and conditions isn’t easy.
-So pretend you’re on a mini vacation and drag that tripod outside with you every time.
+So pretend you’re on a mini vacation and drag that tripod outside.

 2. Pull Out the Telephoto Lens